Saint-Cirgues-de-Jordanne

 Listed as one of the "Plus beaux villages de France", it is famous for its narrow cobbled streets, lava stone houses, and beautifully carved doors.

-It also gives its name to the region’s emblematic breed of cow and the pressed, raw cheese made in the surrounding mountain pastures.
+Salers is also the namesake of the region’s emblematic breed of cow and the pressed, raw cheese made in the surrounding mountain pastures.

-The many craft shops, artists' studios, and summer events are sure to entice you to extend your stay in this picturesque village.
+The many craft shops, artists' studios, and summer events will surely tempt to extend your stay in this picturesque village.

 (70 km circuit starting from Saint-Cirgues)